AzureIoTGBB/iot-edge-configuration-manager/README.md

 <br>
 <br>

-## Solution architecture & components
+## Solution architecture and components

 ![REST API Deployment](./media/restapiflow.png)
 The solution is implemented as a REST API in Azure Functions, and accepts a JSON document that defines the modules, desired properties and routes [MDR] for each of the modules that constitutes the workload.
 The REST API uses [Azure IoT Hub Service .NET SDK](https://github.com/Azure/azure-iot-sdk-csharp) to interact with Azure IoT Hub for deployment to IoT Edge.
 [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is used as the data store for Edge Manifest & Module definition.